BuongiornoTexas/pwdusage/README.md

 totals, and the "Organise fields" transform can be useful for hiding intermediate values and arranging fields.
 To see examples of these transforms, check the "Self Consumption Value" summary stat table in the "Usage Detail" example dashboard.

+### Performance sidebar

+Unfortunately, there are two interacting performance issues that impact grafana presentation of usage engine data.
+For reference, the performance benchmarks in this section are for a 2013 Celeron NUC with 2GB(?) memory and a SATA SSD.

+1) A usage engine query is slower than a normal grafana/influxdb query.
+This is because it includes a set of transform calculations to generate the usage data and another set of transforms that convert the usage data to a JSON format for export to grafana.
+While it is definitely possible to improve this performance, it will be at the cost of much harder development effort - I've accepted the performance hit as as consequence of simpler development using pandas under python.

+    The speed of usage engine responses is non-issue for shorter time intervals (< 1 month), but becomes significant above this: ~6s for 6 months, 14s for 10 months.
+  This is slower than other Powerwall-Dashboard queries, but still acceptable for most uses.

+    However!
+Grafana usage panels will timeout if a dashboard includes two usage queries with long (6+ months)intervals.

+    To avoid the timeout problem for long interval queries, I recommend using only one usage query per dashboard, and then duplicating the query via the grafana Dashboard data source.
+This process is detailed in the previous section.

+2) The second performance problem arises if we want to use a lot of usage panels and we use the grafana Dashboard data source (e.g. the example detail dashboard and the v1 summary dashboard).
+In this situation, the dashboard loads slowly for all time intervals (the first load can be very slow).
+But, they do load!

+There are two possible approaches to addressing the performance problems:

+- If you need multiple panels for complex views on the data (e.g. the detailed usage dashboard), you will have to accept the slow load times.

+- If the data you want to present is simpler, you may be able to rework your dashboard to use fewer usage panels.
+This is the approach taken in the v2 summary dashboard, which replaces the 7 panels in the v1 dashboard with 2 panels - albeit at the cost of some readability.

+In summary, regardless of the approach adopted, you should only use one usage engine query per dashboard and duplicate data to other panels via grafana Dashboard data sources.
+If you don't you may run into panel timeouts.

 ## JSON payload